MLB Rumors: Bryce Harper Met With Two Teams In Vegas, Not Only Phillies, ‘With More To Follow,’ Heyman Says

 — Baseball King™ (@BasebaIlKing) February 24, 2019

 Salisbury’s tweet also came prior to Nightengale’s claim, by 19 minutes, seeming to indicate that local, Philadelphia-based reporters may have been receiving more privileged information regarding Middleton’s whereabouts that Nightengale was able to access.
-Did the Philadelphia reporters information, as a result, throw Nightengale’s claim that Harper would be in the Philly fold by Monday into doubt?
+Did the Philadelphia reporter’s information, as a result, throw Nightengale’s claim that Harper would be in the Philly fold by Monday into doubt?

-The answer, according to MLB.com Phillies beat reporter Todd Zolecki, also posting on Twitter, was — not neccesarily.
+The answer, according to MLB.com Phillies beat reporter Todd Zolecki, also posting on Twitter, was — not necessarily.

 Writing his tweet at 7:02 p.m.
-Pacific, exactly 35 minutes before Nightengale wrote that Middleton remained in Las Vegas, Zolecki wrote, that he was not certain exactly where the team owner’s plane was at that time.
+Pacific, exactly 35 minutes before Nightengale wrote that Middleton remained in Las Vegas, Zolecki wrote that he was not certain exactly where the team owner’s plane was at that time.
 “But I’m told no agreement had been reached in Las Vegas,” Zolecki said.
 He added, however, “That should not send #Phillies fans into a panic, though.”

 In other words, while Nightengale may have been incorrect that Middleton remained in Las Vegas, his claim of “optimism” that a deal would be done within two days was not refuted simply because Middleton may have departed.